Făgăraș Citadel: History

 In 1526, Ștefan Mailat consolidated the citadel, doubling the thickness of the walls.
 In 1541, the Ottomans attacked the fortress and captured Mailat, who died in captivity at Yedikule Fortress in Istanbul.
 Gáspár Bekes, owner of the citadel between 1567 and 1573, constructed the moat around the fortress, the excavated earth being used to strengthen the inner part of the walls.
 During the time of Stephen VIII Báthory (voivode of Transylvania from 1571 to 1586) and Balthasar Báthory (lord of the fortress from 1588 to 1594), the first bastion was constructed in the south-eastern corner of the outer defensive ring.
 In 1599, Michael the Brave occupied Făgăraș Citadel and sheltered there his family and the royal treasure.
 In the 17th century, Prince Gabriel Bethlen gave it priority over Alba Iulia in modernizing the fortifications, while Michael I Apafi transformed it, due to its strengthened position, into a princely residence.
+It functioned as a garrison from 1689, preserving its military function after the union of Transylvania with Romania.